SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-08-28-mastering-unity-2d-game-developmentai-and-state-machines.markdown

 [![image](/Images/wordpress/2014/08/image_thumb1.png "image")](/Images/wordpress/2014/08/image1.png)

-We’ve replicated the flow of our game state design as empty Mecanim states and added some parameters to the Animator to track health, whether we are in battle and a trigger to denote an attack has occurred.&nbsp; So what about the code, how does using Mecanim simplify things?
+We’ve replicated the flow of our game state design as empty Mecanim states and added some parameters to the Animator to track health, whether we are in battle and a trigger to denote an attack has occurred.
+So what about the code, how does using Mecanim simplify things?

-Putting it simply it removes all the choice and decision from code, that is now all moved to Mecanim and we simply need to tell the Animator when something changes.&nbsp; If we then apply this Animator to the BattleStateMachine GameObject in our example scene, using the above controller assigned to the controller property, we can then look to exploit it through script.
+Putting it simply it removes all the choice and decision from code, that is now all moved to Mecanim and we simply need to tell the Animator when something changes.
+If we then apply this Animator to the BattleStateMachine GameObject in our example scene, using the above controller assigned to the controller property, we can then look to exploit it through script.

 > Even better, any state can be quickly joined to any other state with a simple and quick transition